 Grilled Za’atar Chicken and Cumin Eggplant

-The exact ingredients sometime vary.
-The mix I use contains thyme, sesame seeds and sumac.
-I’ve seen others that also add paprika, cumin, oregano and salt.
+The exact ingredients sometimes vary.
+The mix I use contains thyme, sesame seeds, and sumac.
+I’ve seen others that also add paprika, cumin, oregano, and salt.

 Because of the Middle Eastern ‘feel’ of the chicken, we wanted to stay with that theme, so added some cumin-rubbed eggplant and a minted-yogurt sauce to top both the chicken and eggplant.
 A green salad and maybe some pita bread make this meal complete.

 Grilled Za'atar Chicken and Cumin-Rubbed Eggplant

 Grilled chicken marinated in olive oil, white wine, za'atar & garlic.
 Cumin-rubbed eggplant & a mint-yogurt sauce finish the meal.